 In the early stages of open-angle glaucoma, there are typically no symptoms.
 As the disease progresses, blind spots develop in your peripheral vision.
 Angle-closure glaucoma does not show symptoms before an attack.
 An acute attack may include symptoms such as blurred vision, headaches, eye pain or nausea or vomiting.

-The best form of prevention against significant glaucoma damage is having routine, comprehensive eye exams.
+The best form of prevention against significant glaucoma damage is having vision care exams.
 If glaucoma is detected, you can begin treatment immediately.

 Additionally, it’s important to know if you are at risk for glaucoma.
 You may be at higher risk if: you are over the age of 60, have a family history of glaucoma, eye injury or health issues such as diabetes or high blood pressure.